neonsoftware/iqaudio-tools/configuration.md

 We want the iqaudio sound card to be the one and only sound output of the raspberry pi.

-Here are the modifications to /boot/config.txt that renutralise the other possible two default audio outputs.
+Here are the modifications to /boot/config.txt that neutralise the other possible two default audio outputs.

 ```
 # Comment the following line.
 This removes analog output from sound options.
 #dtparam=audio=on